Healthy Homes Assessment Te Aro

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to ensure their Te Aro rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties must be completely certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to ensure that their Te Aro rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties are required to be completely certified by 1 July 2024.

-We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager about any tasks required. needs to be completed and offer an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of the work that requirements to be done and offer a report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-We are completely independent assessors of rental properties, in addition, we’re completely qualified to evaluate each of Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, in addition, we’re completely qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6779